 Dr. Blackwood and I purchased Walton County Animal Clinic in 1985.
 I worked full-time as our Office Manager and Veterinary Assistant until 1998 when I resumed teaching school.
-I returned to the clinic part-time in 2006 upon obtaining my Pet Dental Hygienist certification and continue working at the clinic in this capacity.
+I returned to the clinic part-time in 2006 after completing course work in veterinary dental hygiene and continue working at the clinic in this capacity.
 In 2012, Dr. Blackwood and I started the Animal Sterilization Assistance Program (A.S.A.P.) of Walton County which helps clients financially with spay and neuters in our community.

 We have five dogs: Ruby, Sugar, Pippa and Effie are our 9 year old chihuahua/dachshund mixes.
 Spike is our four-year old bulldog.
 My free time is spent doing farm work (clearing fences, bush hogging and feeding wild deer and turkey).
 My hobbies are painting pet portraits, furniture refinishing, running, and taking “Spike” on walks at the farm.

 We have the best, most well-trained team at Walton County Animal Clinic.
 It is a pleasure to work with them to help pets and clients in the DeFuniak Springs community.